liquibase/community-interview/devrel-assignment/README.md

 ## Task 3: Create a short video
 *Suggested Tools/Platforms: Loom, Zoom, YouTube*

-Based on your written tutorial, create a short and engaging how-to video.
+Based on your written tutorial from the second task, create a short and engaging how-to video.